prometheusresearch/baseline-codebase/src/rex.port/test/test_grow.rst

     ... """)
     Traceback (most recent call last):
       ...
-    Error: Got calculation that has already been added: num_individual
+    rex.core.Error: Got calculation that has already been added: num_individual
     While applying:
-        "<byte string>", line 3
+        "<unicode string>", line 3

 An attribute that is not a table or a reverse link is rejected::